GuiBo79/CarND-LaneLines-P1/Term1WriteUP.md

 ### 2. The Resolution Issue.

-One of the first shortcoming is the fact of the pipeline as is coded just will work for 960X540 movies.
+The main shortcoming is the fact of the pipeline as is coded just will work for 960X540 movies.
 Due this “limitation” , the file “challenge.mp4” doesn´t work (1280X720).
 To make the code more robust is recommended to create the Masks , Polygon of Interest and and Y´s levels for line plotting in function of movie resolution.
 In practice, this situation could occur when we change the camera of a self driving car.

-##Footage taken from a 960X540 movie
+## Footage taken from a 960X540 movie
 ![alt text][image2]

+## Footage taken from a 1024X720 movie
+![alt text][image3]